chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

 ## 1-D melting from a hot boundary: phase-field parameters

-We begin by investigating the model parameter $a$ introduced by the phase-field method.
+We begin by investigating the model parameter $A$ introduced by the phase-field method.
 As a reminder, the governing equation for the phase field $\phi$ takes the form

 $$